Why data freshness matters for your data pipelines?

 Unlike table-level freshness, record-level freshness is related to the quality of the data itself rather than the quality of the pipeline.
 Table-level freshness shows us whether the pipeline delivers data but won’t tell you how much outdated data is within the table.
 For example, a customer may consider a record fresh and valuable if it was updated within the last month, and anything else is considered outdated.
 These insights can not be gathered by looking at table level freshness.

-Tracking the percent of outdated records is very important in the context of the data catalog, too; a table with 50% of records out of date may not be suitable for an accurate BI report.
-However, it is ok to develop and test ML models.
-It is also a valuable metric to track and be alerted when the percentage unexpectedly grows.
+It’s crucial to monitor the percentage of outdated records, especially in the context of a data catalog.
+A table with 50% of outdated records may not be suitable for an accurate business intelligence report.
+However, it is acceptable to develop and test machine learning models.
+Tracking this metric and receiving alerts when the percentage unexpectedly increases is also valuable.

 Record-level freshness is a common request in data warehousing scenarios.
 Most modern data warehouses are designed for the high write throughput; therefore, it is a common practice to create multiple instances of the same record when updating some fields, i.e. instead of updating a record a new one is created with a newer timestamp.
 Deduplication, in this case, happens at a query time.